ihuaylupo/manning-smia/chapter9/README.md

 ## Spring Microservices in Action - Second Edition.
 Chapter 9

 # Introduction
 Welcome to Spring Microservices in Action, Chapter 9.
-Chapter 9 demonstrates how to build security with your services using Spring Cloud Security.
-In this chapter we build an OAUth2 Authentication service using OAuth2.
-This chapter has two folders of code.
+Chapter 9 demonstrates how to build security with your services using Spring Cloud Security and KeyCloak.
+In this chapter we build an Authentication and authorization server using KeyCloak.

-1. The OAuth2 folder uses Spring Cloud Security to build a standard Spring Cloud OAuth2 service.
-The OAuth2 service will create an OAuth2 token for a user.
-Every protected service will need to take that service and callback into the OAuth2 service to validated.

-2. The JWT folder will build an OAuth2 service that uses the JavasScript Web Token (JWT) specification.
-JWT provides a standard, cryptographically signed token.
-With JWT services protected by OAuth2 do not need to call back into the OAuth2 services to validate the token.
-Instead, they can determine if the JWT token has been tampered with and if not use its contents to validate the user.

-1. A Spring Cloud based OAuth2 authentication service that can issue and validate OAuth2 tokens.
+1. A KeyCloak Authentication and Authorization server.
 2. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
 3. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
 4. A API Gateway.
 All of our microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.